Inception95/Expelliarmus/Books/Chapter_1_Notes.md

 * But it's impractical to obtain examples represent **all** situations that agent has to act in interactive problems.
 * In uncharted territory, an agent must be able to learn from its own experience.

+Unsupervised Learning

+* Finding structure hidden in collections of unlabeled data.
+* Maximizing a reward signal (RL) is different from trying to find the hidden structure (USL).

 ### Vocabulary